mchung/heroku-buildpack-wordpress/README.markdown

 * `wpro` - Configures Wordpress to upload everything to S3.
 * `batcache` - Configures Wordpress to use memcached for caching.
 * `memcachier` - Use a modern memcached plugin.
 * `cloudflare` - OPTIONAL, but very awesome.
-If Cloudflare is installed, the plugin configures Wordpress to play nicely with CloudFlare.
+ * If Cloudflare is installed, the plugin configures Wordpress to play nicely with CloudFlare.
 It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
-Keep in mind that the free version doesn't support SSL, and you'll need to set both `FORCE_SSL_ADMIN` and `FORCE_SSL_LOGIN` to false in order to login.
+ * Keep in mind that the free version doesn't support SSL, so you'll need to set both `FORCE_SSL_ADMIN` and `FORCE_SSL_LOGIN` to false in order to login.

 ## Usage